-Sonos Trueplay is a software feature that allows anyone who owns a Sonos speaker to tune it specifically to the room it is in.
-In a similar way to how someone might tune a professional hi-fi system, Sonos Trueplay brings this technology to the average consumer in an easy to manage and understand format.
+(Pocket-lint) - Sonos Trueplay is a software feature that allows anyone who owns a Sonos speaker to tune it specifically to the room it is in.
+In a similar way to how someone might tune a professional hi-fi system, Sonos Trueplay brings this technology in an easy to manage and understand format.

 There are plenty of factors that affect the way a speaker will sound when placed in a room.
-The idea of Trueplay is to recognise these factors and calibrate itself accordingly in order to sound as good as possible with these factors considered.
+The idea of Trueplay is to recognise these factors and calibrate itself accordingly in order to make the respective Sonos speaker sound as good as possible with these factors considered.

 What is Sonos Trueplay?

 Sonos Trueplay is designed to allow you to put any Sonos speaker wherever you want.
-You could place a Play:1 behind the curtain or a Play:3 in a cupboard and the idea is that it shouldn't matter in terms of the sound output.
+You could place a Sonos One behind the curtain or a Sonos Five in a cupboard and the idea is that it shouldn't matter in terms of the sound output.

 The Trueplay software will analyse all the acoustic factors that might impact a speaker's sound quality, such as room size, layout, decor and speaker placement.
 It will then adjust how each tweeter and woofer produces sound to make sure the speaker sounds as good as possible wherever it is.